Empowering. Connecting. Serving.

 Ogden College of Science and Engineering is recognized by the high quality and success of its students and graduates that result from personal attention to student professional development through engagement with faculty in projects that expand on classroom instruction.
-The College’s mission is to create an academic environment of rigor and achievement, to cultivate a community of scholars, and to enhance interconnections among the disciplines.
+Our students are putting knowledge into practice in critical areas like food sciences, cancer research, energy storage, water resources, homeland security, materials, and environmental protection.
+Our work today will impact the future in ways we cannot yet imagine.

 Those interested in more detailed information regarding programs offered by departments of the College should follow the links listed under departments or email the dean of Ogden College of Science and Engineering directly.